 Make sure all your documents are complete and save it in your phone and online.
 Your passport copy, all your tickets, doctor’s prescription (if you have any), travel insurance, id photo, metro map and brings the hard copy as well.

 Book your transportation in advance.
 Once your visa is approved, start booking your flight, train or bus ticket.
 The key to travel around Europe cheaply is planning.
 Transportation is much cheaper if you book it at least 6 months earlier.
 There are budget airlines like Vueling, Ryanair and Transavia that offers mind-blowing low-fair, which cost almost the same price with trains and buses.
 I flew from Paris to Pisa for e30 with Transavia.
 Always compare the price first before buying.
 Flixbus is the best bus service out there that caters to the international long distance around Europe with a very affordable price, and it has Wi-fi too.
 Remember to choose the departure place wisely since Flixbus doesn’t always pick up the passenger from the bus terminal.
 Sometimes it just parks along the street which makes it difficult to find.
 Although bus and trains offer beautiful scenery throughout the trip, the disadvantage of it is the journey can be long.
 I recommend alternating your journey between these 3 travel option: train, bus and budget airlines to save your time and money.
+Make sure you navigate to these guys to get help with touring and get the right guides.

 Be Resourceful.
 This means download every single application on your phone that’s going to make your life easier.
 I bought my ticket to Amsterdam from Skyscanner.
 GoEuro is one of the applications I used the most when booking the transportation within Europe.
 I only have a few credit limit on my credit card so every hostel or dormitory that I booked in Booking.com always have “pay later” policy.
 I didn’t buy any European sim-card and only rely on the public WiFi so whenever I needed to find direction, I opened MAPS.ME.
 It’s an offline map you can use without internet connection.
 Just download all the countries you want to visit and activate your GPS tracker.
 Although European generally speak good English, I downloaded all the language of the countries I’m visiting on my Google Translate.
 I saved some of the important phrases like “sorry” “where’s the toilet?” “thank you” .
 I also have XE Currency ready whenever I’m about to exchange money.